qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 Label
 -----

 The former ``content`` property of the Label class has been renamed to make it consistent with the rest of the framework.
-So the new name is like in every other widget: ``value``.
+So the new name is the same as in every other widget: ``value``.

 .. _pages/gui_toolkit/ui_form_handling#validation:

 Validation
 ==========

 Form validation is essential in most of the common use cases of forms.
 Thats why qooxdoo supports the application developer with a validation component named ``qx.ui.form.validation.Manager``.
-This manager is responsible for managing the form items, which need to be validated.
+This manager is responsible for managing the form items which need to be validated.
-We tried to keep the API as minimal as possible but in the same way, as flexible as possible.
+We tried to keep the API as minimal as possible but simultaneously as flexible as possible.
 The following class diagram shows the user API of the component.

 |The validation package|